unchainedshop/unchained/docs/source/plugins/datatrans.md

 }
 ```

-This gives Unchained Engine a (second) chance to process the payment and settle the payment.
-That's how you build rocket solid payment flows in shaky networks.
+This gives Unchained Engine a (second) chance to process and settle the payment.
+That's how you build rock-solid payment flows in shaky networks.

 # Mode: Secure Fields